ArvinFlores/FloresCCTVWebService/README.md

 You will also need to set `APP_ENV=dev` to declare a development environment

+The `CAMERA_IPS=` variable will have to be set as well and needs to contain a comma delimited string of all the camera ips in the LAN

 You can also optionally specify a port for the server to run on by setting `PORT=<port>` otherwise it will default to running on port `3000`

 ### Add google service account key file